* This is the Consumer Version. *

 Heatstroke can temporarily or permanently damage vital organs, such as the heart, lungs, kidneys, liver, and brain.
 The higher the temperature, especially when higher than 106° F (41° C), the more rapidly problems develop.
 Death may occur.

-Dizziness, light-headedness, weakness, fatigue, headache, blurred vision, muscle aches, nausea, and vomiting (which are also symptoms of heat exhaustion) are common warning symptoms.
+Dizziness, light-headedness, weakness, clumsiness and poor coordination, fatigue, headache, blurred vision, muscle aches, nausea, and vomiting (which are also symptoms of heat exhaustion) are common warning symptoms.
 Affected people do not sense that body temperature is greatly elevated.

 Seizures, coma, and malfunction of other organs may also need treatment.
 Heatstroke is best treated in an intensive care unit of a hospital.